 What Is Agave Syrup?

 Agave syrup is made from the agave plant, the same plant that is used to make tequila.
 It is made by heating the extracts of the agave plant or by using a process called hydrolysis.
 This syrup has a golden brown color and has a similar consistency as that of honey.
-Since this is a plant-based sweetener, it is considered to be vegan-friendly.
+Since this is a plant-based sweetener, it is considered to be vegan and gluten-free.

-But what is it that really makes it a healthy sugar substitute?
+But is agave healthy?
+What is it that really makes it a healthy sugar substitute?
 Let us explore some agave syrup nutritional facts to find out.

 Nutritional values of agave syrup per 100g (1)